tcezard/eva-sub-cli/README.md

 The metadata template can be found within the etc folder at `eva_sub_cli/etc/EVA_Submission_template.xlsx` It should be populated following the instruction provided within the template

+### The metadata JSON

+The metadata can also be provided via a JSON file which should conform to the schema located  at `eva_sub_cli/etc/eva_schema.json`

+More detail documentation to follow

 ## Execution

 ### Validate and submit your dataset